"

 World War I Memorial

-At 9 pm on 31 July 1914, the village was shaken by terrible news.
-Like a foreboding trumpet, the sound of the drum spread under the cover of night, and the village crier of the time, Károly Rozgonyi, shouted hoarsely through the streets: “War has broken out!”.
+At 9 p.m. on 31 July 1914, terrible news shook the residents of the settlement.
+Like a foreboding trumpet, the sound of the drum spread under the cover of night, and the village crier of the time, Károly Rozgonyi, shouted hoarsely through the village: “War has broken out!”.

 More information

-"The men no longer took hold of their tools the next day but set off amidst great weeping and wailing to cleanse the stain on Hungarian honour.
+"The men did not pick up their tools the next day but set off amidst great weeping and wailing to cleanse the stain on Hungarian honour.
 Meanwhile, the women who stayed behind continued the work with manly strength where the men had left off.” - we read in the early 20th-century monograph of the settlement.
-Approximately 215 men went to war, including the young Count Wolkenstein, 'Oszvald Hussar First Lieutenant, son of Archduke Friedrich’s former chief steward and the landlord of Bodrogkeresztúr, who heroically fell on the northern front on 7 May 1915.
-Nearly half of the 35 million crowns required for the memorial was donated by Countess Széchenyi-Wolkenstein Ernő’s wife, with the remaining amount collected by the residents of the village as a mark of respect.
+The number of those who went to war was approximately 215, including the young Count Wolkenstein 'Oszvald Hussar First Lieutenant, son of Archduke Friedrich's former chief steward and landlord of Bodrogkeresztúr, who heroically fell on the northern front on 7 May 1915.
+Nearly half of the 35 million crowns needed for the memorial was donated by Countess Széchenyi-Wolkenstein Ernő's wife, while the remaining amount was contributed by the local residents as a sign of respect.
 The base of the memorial was made from stone from Keresztúr, while the column itself was crafted from stone from Erdőbénye.

 Sights, programs